Other Factors to Consider in Choosing a VPN

 First published: April 2019.
 Latest revision: April 2021.

 This is a continuation of my series of articles about evaluating and choosing a trustworthy VPN service for one’s own use.

 In the past two articles we’ve looked at various technical factors and issues with respect to choosing a trustworthy VPN service.
 Here we’ll examine several non-technical issues.

 Find a well-established VPN service

 VPNs have been much in the news lately, with just about every article that has anything at all to do with Internet security noting the benefits of using a VPN.
-As with anything that stirs the public’s interest, there arises someone who will want to satisfy that interest.
-Hence there has been a proliferation of new VPN services over the past few years arising from entrepreneurs seeking profit.
+As with most things that stir the public’s interest, there arises someone who will want to satisfy that interest.
+Hence, there has been a proliferation of new VPN services over the past few years arising from entrepreneurs seeking profit.
 Unfortunately, some are in it only to make some quick money.